alanbraz/cognitive-head-hunter/README.md

 ## Running locally
   The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/) so you will have to download and install them as part of the steps below.

+1. Create two corpus in the `concept-insights-service` service in Bluemix, one for the candidates and other for the jobs opportunities, using Concept Insights REST API.
+You can see the API [Here][watson_api].

+2. Create two environment variables in Bluemix named `candidates_corpus` and `jobs_corpus` and copy the two `Corpus ID` you created to the variables accordingly

+3. Create a new Linkedin application to obtain keys needed to our integration.
+You can create it [Here][linkedin_app]

+4. Create two environment variables in Bluemix named `linkedin_appKey` and `linkedin_appSecret` and copy the `appKey` and `appSecret` from your Linkedin app to the variables

-1. Copy the credentials from your `concept-insights-service` and `personality-insights-service` services in Bluemix to `app.js`, you can see the credentials using:
+5. Copy the credentials from your `concept-insights-service` and `personality-insights-service` services in Bluemix to `app.js`, you can see the credentials using:

     ```sh
     $ cf env <application-name>